Let’s, again, simulate the Final series by applying the methodology described here to the 50,000 final ladders produced by our original simulations.

 In terms of the Flag, we have fair prices of about $5.00 for Geelong, $5.20 for Brisbane Lions, $7.00 for Richmond $7.40 for West Coast, $8.10 for GWS, and $9.80 for Collingwood.

 In this final chart we look at all of the Grand Final pairings that occurred in at least one of the simulation replicates.
 The numbers shown inside a cell are the percentage of simulation replicates (multiplied by 100) in which the team named in the row defeated the team named in the column in the Grand Final.

-We see that the most common Grand Final now has Geelong beating Brisbane Lions, and the second-most common has the opposite occurring.
+We see that the most common Grand Final still has Geelong beating Brisbane Lions, and the second-most common has the opposite occurring.
 These two outcomes, combined, occurred in just over 9% of replicates.

-The next-most likely pairing is Geelong and Collingwood, which occurred in about 7.4% of replicates, followed by Geelong and West Coast, and Brisbane Lions and Collingwood, both in just under 7%.
+The next-most likely pairing is now Brisbane Lions and West Coast, which occurred in about 7.4% of replicates, followed by Geelong and West Coast (7%), and then Brisbane Lions and Richmond, and Geelong and Richmond (both 6.3%).